AnkitRangari/Lok-Sabha-Election-Analysis-/README.md

 - **State-wise Voter Turnout Patterns:**
    - State-wise analysis reveals varied patterns of engagement.
 Highest votern turn out%  in 2014 is 87.8% for Nagaland  which adversly increase to 98% for dadar and nagar haveli in 2019.

+### 4) Political Parties Information Analysis

+The objective of this dashboard is to provide an overview of political parties, number of contested candidates, list of political and national Parties and voter bases.
+By understanding these factors, we can assess their influence and electoral strategies.

+- **Distinct Parties :** “466” representing the total number of distinct political parties for 2014 and for 2019 it is "675".

+ - **% of Votes Secured Over Total Valid Votes by Party Name:** The horizontal bar graph shows the percentage of votes secured by different parties.The Indian National Congress (INC) leads with the highest percentage at 31% for 2014 and 38% for 2019

+- **Number of Contested Candidates:** The vertical bar graph provides insights into the number of candidates contesting elections.In which BJP leading with maximum candidates followed by congress for both year